chiranjeevim27/Handwritten-Image-classification/README.md

 ## Running the Model

-Run the Jupyter notebook `Image-classification.ipynb` to load the data, preprocess it, build and train the model.
+Run the Jupyter notebook `image-classification.ipynb` to load the data, preprocess it, build and train the model.

 ## Contributing